-GOALS OBJECTIVES / ACTION STEPS ME CASURES/MILESTONES Completion Date 1.
+GOALS OBJECTIVES / ACTION STEPS ME ASURES/MILESTONES Completion Date 1.
 To improve annual consumer satisfaction survey response rate and number of 1.
 Explore different survey tools.
 The MHSIP and YSS are outdated and take 30 minutes or more to complete.
 5. SWMBH has had dialog with MDHHS and has received approval to explore a new survey tool.
 SWMBH will convene a September 2022 completed surveys.
 2. Allow the selected survey tool to be accessed and taken by consumers all year, via SWMBH website or other platform.
 6. workgroup and solicit help from Kiaer Research to identify a new best practice and certified survey tool.
 SWMBH will explore the September 2022 Explore additional methods of survey completion and feedback, such as focus groups or listening sessions.
 Offer incentives or drawing for feasibility of standing up the survey platform year around and formulate a secure tracking/review system.1500 completed surveys is the target October 2022 those consumers who volunteer to complete the survey.
 7. SWMBH will contract with Kiaer Research or another vender to conduct a series of focus group sessions to gain valuable feedback from consumers.
 The target will be to; conduct 6 focus group session or engage 35 participants, constituting a valid sample from each CMHSP.
 January 2023 8.
 Drawings for 20 twenty-dollar gift cards.

-I 2.
-Improve scores in Access 1.
-Take action to decrease wait times, improve provider 5. surveys and community needs February 2023 and Outcomes Categories. availability and diversify assessment/focus group.
-Goal is to 0 therapy options. improve each category by 2 M 1 2022 2.
-Assess SWMBH website and percentage points in comparison to March 2023 social media campaign to the previous year's results. promote 6.
-1 2 information/programs/services BH-SUD programs available. services/supports available within September 2022 3.
-Participate in community events the region.
-Reported via focus to provide information to the groups or community needs community. assessment.
-4. Work with our CMHSP partners 7.
-8 1 8 July 2022 to create specific/targeted educate consumers on benefits of improvement plans, based on participating in surveys/focus their CMHSP survey results. groups and how it translates into Access and Improved Outcomes improving programs and services. should be targeted.
-8. submit a detailed improvement plan in the areas of Access and Outcomes.
+T 2.
+Improve scores in Access and Outcomes Categories.
+1. Take action to decrease wait times, improve provider availability and diversify therapy options.
+5. Results from follow-up satisfaction surveys and community needs assessment/focus group.
+Goal is to improve each category by 2 February 2023 2.
+Assess SWMBH website and social media campaign to percentage points in comparison to the previous year's results.
+March 2023 promote information/programs/services 6.
+BH-SUD programs 3. available.
+Participate in community events services/supports available within the region.
+Reported via focus September 2022 to provide information to the community. groups or community needs assessment.
+1.1.2022 4.
+Work with our CMHSP partners to create specific/targeted 7. educate consumers on benefits of July 2022 improvement plans, based on their CMHSP survey results. participating in surveys/focus groups and how it translates into Access and Improved Outcomes should be targeted.
+8. improving programs and services.
+Each CMHSP to completed and submit a detailed improvement plan in the areas of Access and Outcomes.